ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

      ```
      {: pre}

-   - Mount the storage by using the partition name.
+   - Mount the storage with the partition name.

      ```
      mount /dev/mapper/XXXlp1 /PerfDisk